 Individual cruise lines may require a degree in hospitality or a hospitality-related field.
 However, some cruise lines may only need work experience.
 Many cruise directors don’t have a degree but have worked in a hospitality setting, like a hotel or restaurant.
 Or, the cruise director may have worked their way up from other positions on the ship.

 According to Job Monkey, cruise directors can make between $3,000 and $7,000 per month.

-Pilots have a great responsibility: the safety of their crew and passengers.
-Having this significant a role is exciting on its own, but pilots have the added benefit of soaring through the skies, seeing the sunrise from a front row seat and traveling all around the globe.
+A pilot is a great adventure seeker and has a great responsibility: the safety of their crew and passengers.
+Having this significant role is exciting on its own, but pilots have the added benefit of soaring through the skies, seeing the sunrise from a front-row seat, and traveling all around the globe.
 They also have the advantage of being in high demand.

 Becoming a pilot takes a lot of time and training.
 You’ll need to pass exams and classes, complete an 18-month course, and demonstrate advanced ability.

 Once you’ve made it, though, you’ll be rewarded with a sizeable salary, which can help soften the blow of being away from home so often: according to the Bureau of Labor Statistics, airline and commercial pilots have a median pay of $111,930 per year.

 3. Cyber Security

 For some people, adventure is about letting their minds explore and working in a fast-paced environment more than traveling or engaging in adrenaline-pumping sports.